 WeWork's Gentle Reminders works to keep you aware of your goals and build great habits without disrupting your valuable concentration.
 Addressable architectural accent lights pulse to deliver important reminders throughout the day.

-GR software uses an existing calendar API and the users own data to drive the lights.
+Gentle Reminders software uses an existing calendar API and the users own data to power the lights.
 A mobile and desktop interface allows direct user engagement through their personal calendar.

 Here are three reasons for installing human-scaled digital work surfaces: